mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 I tried doing various things such as changing the bottom beam height, open holes, and middle beam width.
 I changed the bottom beam height because otherwise the end piece with the hole supporting weight would snap too easy.
 I made a hole in the middle beam to lessen the mass.
 I also thinned the middle beam width also to lessen the mass.
 After a couple redesigns making the bottom beam thicker and everything else thinner, I realized meeting in the middle worked the best.
+Started off with 129.6 mPa on the stress level and got it down to 40.84 on the most stressed section.

 ## Onshape4part1Collab Assignment